-Status: This project has is pending approval.
-The Smart Grid FLISR project is proposed to start in 2014 and end in 2019.
+Status: This project has been approved.
+The Smart Grid FLISR project has begun in 2014 and is expected to end in 2019.

 Benefit Description: When installed, FLISR can reduce the impact of outages by quickly opening and closing automated switches to reduce what may have been a one to two hour outage to less than five minutes.